radiant-rstats/radiant/README.md

 ## Source code

-The source code is available on GitHub at <https://github.com/radiant-rstats>. `radiant.data`, offers data loading, saving, viewing, visualizing, combining, and transforming tools. `radiant.design` build on `radiant.data` and adds tools for experimental design, sampling, and sample size calculations. `radiant.basics` covers basic statistical analysis (e.g., comparing means and proportions, cross-tabs, correlation, etc.) and includes a probability calculator. `radiant.model` covers model estimation (e.g., linear and logistic regression), model evaluation (e.g., gains charts, profits curves, confusion matrix, etc.), and decision support tools (e.g., decision analysis and simulation).
+The source code is available on GitHub at <https://github.com/radiant-rstats>. `radiant.data`, offers data loading, saving, viewing, visualizing, combining, and transforming tools. `radiant.design` builds on `radiant.data` and adds tools for experimental design, sampling, and sample size calculation. `radiant.basics` covers the basics of statistical analysis (e.g., comparing means and proportions, cross-tabs, correlation, etc.) and includes a probability calculator. `radiant.model` covers model estimation (e.g., logistic regression and neural networks), model evaluation (e.g., gains chart, profit curve, confusion matrix, etc.), and decision tools (e.g., decision analysis and simulation).
 Finally, `radiant.multivariate` includes tools to generate brand maps and conduct cluster, factor, and conjoint analysis.

-These tools are used in the _Business Analytics_, _Quantitative Analysis_, _Research for Marketing Decisions_, and _Customer Analytics_ classes at the Rady School of Management (UCSD).
+These tools are used in the _Business Analytics_, _Quantitative Analysis_, _Research for Marketing Decisions_, _Consumer behavior_, _Experiments in firms_, and _Customer Analytics_ classes at the Rady School of Management (UCSD).

 ## Credits

-Radiant would not be possible without [R](http://cran.rstudio.com/) and [Shiny](http://shiny.rstudio.com/).
+Radiant would not be possible without [R](https://cran.rstudio.com/) and [Shiny](http://shiny.rstudio.com/).
 I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and creating amazing tools for the R community.
 Other key components used in Radiant are ggplot2, dplyr, tidyr, magrittr, broom, shinyAce, rmardown, and DT.
 For an overview of other packages that Radiant relies on please see the <a href="http://radiant-rstats.github.io/docs/about.html" target="_blank">about</a> page.

 ## License